EzarY7/PBD_Assignment1/README.md

 Explain how you implemented the checklist above step-by-step (not just following the tutorial).
 I first added an Edit item button which allows users to edit their existing items.
 Then, I added a delete button.
 Once all of the buttons had been created, I then added a bit of styling to the main page.
 I did this by editing the html files and used bootstrap as the framework to style the pages.
 I started by aligning everything to the center.
 Then, I edited the buttons so that their colors change when you hover the cursor over them.

+Assignment 6

+Explain the difference between asynchronous programming and synchronous programming In synchronous programming, tasks are executed one after the other in a sequential manner.
+In asynchronous programming, tasks are not executed one after the other in a strict sequence.

+In the implementation of JavaScript and AJAX, there is an implemented paradigm called the event-driven programming paradigm.
+Explain what this paradigm means and give one example of its implementation in this assignment.
+In event-driven programming, you define functions associated with a particular event.
+When an event occurs, its corresponding function is executed.
+An example of this paradigm from this assignment can be seen in the "Add item by AJAX" button.

+Explain the implementation of asynchronous programming in AJAX.
+In AJAX, asynchornous programming is implemented using the Fetch function